Invalid email address

 6. Check competitor partnerships

 Competitors, like your customers, will help you in your research.
 Try looking at the tagged posts of your competitors and their Stories to see who they’re collaborating with.
-You likely don’t want to work with the same influencers as your competitor, but competitor research will help you identify the current trends, hashtags, and keywords, and you can see what type of content resonates in the category.
+You may not want to work with the same influencers as your competitor, but competitor research will help you identify the current trends, hashtags, and keywords, and you can see what type of content resonates in the category.
 You can use this data to differentiate your content and campaign.

 micro-influencers-quest-tagged-example-screenshot